fuel-infra/jimmy/DEVELOPMENT.rst

 Jenkins Configuration Definitions
 =================================

 Jenkins configuration is specified as yaml file(jenkins.yaml).
-Then Jim use it to update this configuration on jenkins.
+Then Jimmy use it to update this configuration on jenkins.
 The example of defined jenkins configuration in a yaml file:

 .. code-block:: yaml